Thebuilderekes/next-dashboard/README.md

 ## Navigation

 Using the `usePathname` hook we check to see if the pathname of the URL matches the link.href, and if it does.

-We use `clsx` to conditionally render the classNames of the button for example, setting a background color to indicate that we are on the page of the current link that we have clicked if the `pathname === link.href` just like in the `dashboard/nav-link.tsx` component.
+We use `clsx` to conditionally render the classNames of the button for example, changing the link background color according to the conditiopnally rendered className so that indicate when we are on the page of the current link that we have clicked. see demo as We check if the `pathname === link.href` in the `dashboard/nav-link.tsx` component.

 # next-dashboard